 We were made for community.
 We were not made to ‘go it alone’, and nowhere is this more true than in the Christian life.
 Relationships is in our spiritual DNA.
 As the body of Christ, the church has many members—members which all play a critical function within the body—and yet, like the Triune God himself who is three persons yet one God, the church remains one body.
 This is the secret of true Christian community: as human persons (who retain our personhood), we come to find that we were made for the joy, intimacy (and struggles!) of life together.
 Importantly, this ‘life together’ is not based on categories that the world may deem important—age, gender, race, socioeconomic status; it is based in Christ: “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female, for you are all one in Christ Jesus” (Galatians 3:28).

-Here at Fleetwood CRC, there is a group of people who make up the Reaching Out Guiding Team.
-This team works to inspire all people connected to Fleetwood CRC to participate in specific reaching out activities and encourage other creative ways to Reach Out into our world.
+At Fleetwood CRC, the Reaching Out Guiding Team works to inspire all people connected to Fleetwood CRC to participate in specific reaching out activities and encourage other creative ways to Reach Out into our world.
 They work to help us develop habits of regular celebration of ways we see God at work outside our walls.
 This team also regularly review current reaching out activities and encourage development of new reaching out opportunities.

 Here are some examples of what is happening outside of Fleetwood CRC: